RichardCochrane/leaderboard/intro.md

 ### AI and How We Can Use It

 The use of AI in interview challenges can be contreversial - after all, if all I'm going to do is use the AI, then why hire me instead of getting another AI license?
-I'd argue that there are two great reasons for use of AI in this project:
+I'd argue that there are two great reasons for using AI in this project:
-- It's a tool that developers can and should use and using it effectively in this test demonstrates competence using it
+- It's a tool that developers can, and should, use - using it effectively in this test demonstrates competence with AI
-- It can allow us to go further than would ordinarily be possible - more on this in a moment.
+- It can allow us to go further than would ordinarily be possible - more on this in a moment

 To mitigate any fears that I have taken shortcuts:
 - I have included the original ChatGTP code in a branch called `chat-gtp`
-- My Python version goes way beyond this into better structuring and layout
+- My Python version goes way beyond this into better code structure
-- My Python version includes a special feature that, while, unnecessary is pretty darn cool
+- My Python version includes a special feature that, while unnecessary, is pretty darn cool
-- I also used ChatGTP to help me get the program working in Scala, Java and GoLang, languages that I have no experience in
+- I also used ChatGTP to help me get the program working in Scala, Java and GoLang - languages that I have no experience in at all

 ### What the Script Will Do

-The script is offered in two forms, interactive and using an input file (the means to using both are described in the README files).
+The script is offered in two forms, *interactive* and using an *input file* (the means to using both are described in the README files).
 I included 3 different files:
 - `sample_input.txt` which has the sample input from the assignment
 - `sample_input_with_errors.txt` which includes lines that are broken (wrong data type, too many columns, too few columns, etc)
 - `sample_input_large.txt` which has the sample input from a generation script that includes 1000 matches